The increase in blood pressure within a vein system called the portal venous system.

 - The most frequent follow-up visits may be necessary, depending on your condition.

-Attend all follow-up appointments as scheduled to make sure the referral works properly.
+Attend all follow-up appointments as scheduled to make sure the referral works appropriately.

 Be sure to follow the dietary recommendations provided by your health care providers.